One of my past PCB projects is the "pxlBlck_multiPCB". As the name suggests this PCB is the heart of several future pxlBlck variants.

 For the assembly you have to master SMD soldering tasks.
 The following articles contain tips for this.

 - Electronics - My friend the soldering iron

 - Electronics – Solder THT components by hand

 - Electronics – Solder SMD components by hand

-In the past you have often seen individual pictures at this point showing which components belong where.
+In the past you have often seen individual pictures here showing which component belongs where.

-An even better way to get an overview of which components belong where on the PCB can be seen in the following paragraph.
-Thanks to the work of the OpenScope Project, you can now generate very helpful HTML files in which you can see directly which components belong where on the PCB.
+An even better way to get an overview of which components belong where on the PCB is shown in the following paragraph.
+Thanks to the work of OpenScope Project you can now generate very helpful HTML files in which you can see directly which components belong where on the PCB.

 You can see the overview for the pxlBlck_multiPCB here: pxlBlck_multiPCB

-The current file can also be found in the Git repository under the following link:
+The current file can also be found in the Git repository at the following link:

-(Please note that you have to download the HTML file in order to display it.
-You cannot do this directly from the Git repository.)
+(Please note that you have to download the HTML file to view it.
+Directly from the Git repository this is not possible).